saleemh/family-principles/Hussain Family Principles.md

 Rules
 - Complete homework promptly after school, and in advance of deadlines
-- Lights-out is at 8:45pm for ages 6 to 12; 10pm (11pm on Fri and Sat)for ages 13 to 14; and 11pm for ages 15-18.
+- Lights-out is at 8:45pm for ages 6 to 12; 9:30pm (11pm on Fri and Sat)for ages 13 to 14; and 10pm for ages 15-18.
 - No personal devices in bedrooms at night.
-All devices must be in the upstairs vestibule at least 15 minutes before lights-out
+All devices must be in a designated area near the person's roo (but outside it) at least 15 minutes before lights-out
 - Maximum of 1 hour of non-school screen time on weekdays after school, only after homework and practice is done
-- No screens during meals
+- No screens, books, etc during meals

 Consequence Ladder (and Earning Back)
 - **Most issues:** Reminder → Short pause (5–15 min) → Loss of related privilege (same day) → 24‑hr reduction + make amends.